-Donald Trump ‘Humiliates’ Wife Melania At Gridiron Dinner, Jokes About Her Leaving Him After Cheating Scandal
+Donald Trump Takes Aim At Wife Melania At Gridiron Dinner, Jokes About Her Leaving Him After Cheating Scandal

 “Everyone is asking who will be next to leave — Stephen Miller or Melania?”
 Trump said.

-While it wasn’t clear if Trump explicitly referenced his cheating scandals, that was the impression left to those attending the event, including many who reported back about it on Twitter.
+While it wasn’t clear if Trump explicitly referenced his cheating scandals, that was the impression left to those attending the event, including many who reported about it on Twitter.

 The reaction to Trump’s speech was immediate.
-Journalist David Corn — who was the first to report about the salacious dossier claiming that Trump had an illicit encounter with prostitutes during a trip to Russia — said the speech was humiliating to Melania.
+Journalist David Corn, who was the first to report about the salacious dossier claiming that Trump had an illicit encounter with prostitutes during a trip to Russia, said the speech was humiliating to Melania.

 .@realDonaldTrump just humiliated his wife at the Gridiron Club dinner.
 I hope someone posts his speech.